scipy/scipy/doc/source/tutorial/ndimage.rst

 details as the implementation of the boundary conditions.
 Only a callable object implementing a callback function that does the actual filtering work must be provided.
-The callback function can also be written in C and passed using a CObject (see :ref:`ndimage-ccallbacks` for more information).
+The callback function can also be written in C and passed using a :ctype:`PyCObject` (see :ref:`ndimage-ccallbacks` for more information).

-    The :obj:`generic_filter1d` function implements a generic
+    The :func:`generic_filter1d` function implements a generic
     one-dimensional filter function, where the actual filtering operation must be supplied as a python function (or other callable object).
-The :obj:`generic_filter1d` function iterates over the lines of an array and calls :func:`function` at each line.
-The arguments that are passed to :func:`function` are one-dimensional arrays of the {tFloat64} type.
+The :func:`generic_filter1d` function iterates over the lines of an array and calls :func:`function` at each line.
+The arguments that are passed to :func:`function` are one-dimensional arrays of the :ctype:`tFloat64` type.
 The first contains the values of the current line.
     It is extended at the beginning end the end, according to the *filter_size* and *origin* arguments.
 The second array should be modified in-place to provide the output values of the line.
 For